Bowen-Tang/sql-replay/README.md

 ## 1. Parse Slow Query Log
 ```
+# Parse MySQL Slow Log
+./sql-replay -mode parsemysqlslow -slow-in /opt/slow.log -slow-out /opt/slow.format
+# Parse TiDB Slow Log
-./sql-replay -mode parse -slow-in /opt/slow.log -slow-out /opt/slow.format
+./sql-replay -mode parsetidbslow -slow-in /opt/slow.log -slow-out /opt/slow.format
 ```
+Note:
-Note: /opt/slow.log is the path to the slow query log, slow.format is the output formatted file.
+1. /opt/slow.log is the path to the slow query log, slow.format is the output formatted file.
+2. TiDB slow logs are split by file.
+When replaying multiple slow log files, it is recommended to merge the output results into a single replay file in order.

 ## 2. Connect to Target Database for Replay
 ```